Seeing Eye to AI: Human Alignment via Gaze-Based Response Rewards for Large Language Models: Introduction

 In this work, we propose a novel approach that incorporates \acrfull{et} as an additional signal to address the challenge of human alignment. \acrshort{et} measures oculomotor behavior i.e. the movements and fixations of the eyes, which offers insight into visual attention and information processing \citep{kleinke_gaze_1986, land_knowledge_1997}.
 This allows researchers to correlate observable eye movement patterns with underlying cognitive and perceptual processes during reading and language comprehension tasks \citep{kleinke_gaze_1986, krasich_gaze-based_2018}.
 Moreover, \acrshort{et} -- unlike other (explicit) forms of feedback (e.g., questionnaire data, data annotation) -- does not suffer from human biases, and offers a better temporal and spatial resolution \citep{zhang_eye-tracking_2024}.
 Several studies have shown a strong correlation between human eye movements and attention patterns in transformer-based models \citep{wang_gaze-infused_2024, bensemann_eye_2022, sood_interpreting_2020}.
 Incorporating \acrshort{et} data into \acrshort{nlp} tasks has also proven valuable, as demonstrated by numerous works \citep{huang_longer_2023, khurana_synthesizing_2023, hollenstein_advancing_2019, yang_plm-as_2023,kiegeland_pupil_2024, deng_pre-trained_2023, mathias_eyes_2018, mcguire_sentiment_2021}.
 Recently, \cite{kiegeland_pupil_2024} proposed the integration of \acrshort{et} in controlled sentiment generation to create a dataset that can be used in human alignment methods.

-Human alignment continues to be one of the biggest challenges in the development of \acrshort{llm}, with \acrshort{rm} playing an important role in addressing this issue.
-This paper investigates how behavioural signals, particularly \acrshort{et}, can be operationalised as implicit feedback to improve human alignment (the proposed approach is shown in \autoref{fig:pipeline}).
+Human alignment remains one of the biggest challenges in the development of \acrshort{llm}, with \acrshort{rm} playing an important role in addressing this issue.
+This paper investigates how behavioural signals, particularly \acrshort{et}, can be operationalised as implicit feedback to improve human alignment (proposed approach is shown in \autoref{fig:pipeline}).
 Furthermore, we explore the use of \acrshort{et} prediction models that can generate -- automatically and with little effort -- \acrshort{et} features in response to text input, which makes our solution not only cost-effective but also highly scalable.
-The main contributions of our work can be summarized as follows: